chocolatenetwork/docs/litepaper/README.md

 8. In the long run, we are considering potentially using user reviews to not only weed out toxic projects, but to also help legitimate projects improve their service offerings through user feedback analytics, similar to how FBA Aggregators (Fulfilled-by-Amazon) are designing improved products using insights gained by trawling Amazon Customer Review data (also see: Trustpilot’s freemium-premium two-tiered business model).
 9. We may thus be adding value through a dichotomous feedback loop and contributing to a safer and more robust crypto ecosystem.

-## A SUGGESTED APPROACH FOR ONBOARDING NEW PROJECTS
+## ONBOARDING NEW PROJECTS: A SUGGESTED APPROACH

 How do we onboard new projects and identify their initial “Chocolate Trust Scores”?